DemiInfinity/elementrix-ui/readme.md

 ---
 ## 📝 License

 This project is licensed under the [MIT License](./LICENSE.md).
-See the LICENSE file for details.
+See the LICENSE file for full details.

 ---
 ## 🌍 Join the Community

 Elementrix-UI is in its infancy, and we’re building it into a comprehensive, developer-first library for modern applications.
 Join us to shape its future!

 - GitHub Discussions: Join the Conversation (Comming soon)